 Action: When the waiter came back, we explained why we were not pleased with the fish and would appreciate it to be re-cooked the way it’s supposed to be done.
 The waiter was not too happy with our request, and a few minutes later he came back and told us that’s how the fish is supposed to be prepared.
 That’s how they do it.
 We asked if the chef could re-cook a new meal, and we were told they won’t do it because this is the right way to prepare the fish.

-Answering the question this way, in a full narrative gives the interviewer insight to what you were thinking and your actions to address the situation.
+Answering the question this way, in a full narrative gives the interviewer insight into what you were thinking and your actions to address the situation.
 Compared to a common response that interviewees give when asked to tell about a time they experienced bad customer service.

 “I was in XXXX retail store looking to buy some clothes but couldn’t find what I was looking for.
 I tried for a few minutes to find a salesperson that could help me, but there was no one around, so I just walked out and decided I won’t shop there anymore.
 If they can’t be bothered to help customers, I can’t be bothered to shop there.
 Customer service should always be the best, all the time, because businesses need customers to stay in business.”

-That kind of response doesn’t say much of anything, and in fact, would reveal a bit of attitude on the interviewees part.
+That kind of response doesn’t say much of anything, and in fact, would reveal a bit of attitude on the interviewee’s part.
 This is why the STAR format is so important to use when answering interview questions.
 Naturally, not all questions can be answered in star format, but most of them can.
 Keep this in mind when you prepare for your video or face-to-face interview.
 Remember, prepare yourself by thinking of different situations you can give as examples when asked.
 Just as bad as giving a less than helpful response is to not be prepared.
 Sitting there stammering with “um, um, let me think for a moment” tells the interviewer you were not prepared for the interview, and it may end up causing you not to be selected.
 Prepare yourself in advance, but do not memorize word for word what you want to say, because if you script yourself, it will sound scripted.
 Worse yet, if you forget exactly what you wanted to say, it will throw off your response and make the interview go bad.

 - Think of examples to use.